 Note – working remotely can actually make you more productive as there is no daily commute and there are fewer interruptions from work colleagues popping over to your desk for a chat.

 No longer will you have to suffer the drudgery of working 9 to 5 on a set hourly rate set by your employer.
 You have full control over how much to charge each client, whether that is on an hourly basis, a project basis, a daily rate, etc.

 You can choose to work the hours that suit you.
 Want to start early and finish late?
 Want to work the weekend?
 The choice is yours.
 But do remember to give yourself periods of time off or you will burn out very quickly.

 How much do virtual assistants make?
 As a freelancer, you have the ability to negotiate a price with your client, raising and lowering prices as you see fit.
 Check out what your competitors are charging for the same type of service.
 Don’t undersell yourself and don’t go in with too low a rate at the beginning.
 If you do want to offer a discount remember to clearly show the starting price with the discount, this will allow you to raise the price back to its correct level once any discount period ends.

 Run your own business

-So after reading up as much information as you can about setting up as a freelance assistant now it is time to put everything in practice!
+What qualifications do you need to be a virtual assistant?
+So after reading up as much information as you can about setting up as a freelance assistant now it is time to put everything into practice!